MakerMarkLLC/ReactQL-MongoDB/README.md

 # Users, sessions and auth

-This ReactQL project demonstrates one possible way you might implement user/password authorisation.
+This ReactQL project demonstrates one possible way you might implement user/password authorization.

 It also adds [Passport.js](http://passportjs.org/) with a sample Facebook login.